Research

 Mis(sed) Diagnosis: Physician Decision Making and ADHD

-[Conditionally accepted, Journal of Political Economy]
+Conditionally accepted, Journal of Political Economy]

 The mechanisms driving disparities in mental healthcare are not well understood.
 This paper develops a structural model of diagnosis for Attention Deficit Hyperactivity Disorder (ADHD), highlighting how patient and physician factors can result in disparities.
 Using electronic health record data, I estimate model parameters and decompose the observed male:female ADHD diagnostic difference of 2.3:1.
-Simulations show that only 46-55% of this diagnostic difference can be explained by underlying symptom prevalence, with the remainder driven by differences in diagnostic thresholds.
+Simulations show that only 20-25% of this diagnostic difference can be explained by underlying symptom prevalence, with the majority driven by differences in diagnostic thresholds.
 I find that physicians view missed diagnosis to be costlier for their male patients, which I argue may have economic justifications.

 The Role of Information in Pharmaceutical Advertising: Theory and Evidence -with Conor Ryan

-[Revise & Resubmit, Review of Economics and Statistics]
+[Conditionally accepted, Review of Economics and Statistics]

 Physician Practice Style for Mental Health Conditions: The Case of ADHD